 I've just spent over five hours at the Summerlin Pediatrics ER here in Las Vegas, Nevada.
 Starting with our primary Doctor assuring me that my six-month-old son will be fine as I tear up after being told I need to take him to the ER for testing, its been a day with a range of emotions.
 At this point, I'm tired, grateful but angry.

-The day was wrought with loads of crying (not just me), ultrasounds, tubes stuck in my son's penis, and needles.
+The day was wrought with loads of crying (not just me), ultrasounds, tubes stuck in my son's penis (both of us crying), and needles.
 But that's not what I'm angry about.

 I'm actually grateful that (as of now) all the tests, including intussusception (the reason we were sent to the ER) came back negative and it was decided that our son likely has a virus that needs to work its course.